The Nerd Zone

 Issue 104 of the California Energy Commission’s Blueprint newsletter specifies how pet doors are to be evaluated for compliance with Title 24 Energy-Efficiency Requirements.

 On page 4 of this issue, the Commission states that pet doors are considered doors, and they are required to have an independently-determined U-factor and an air leakage rate of less than 0.3 cfm/ft2.
-The Freedom Pet Pass energy-efficient pet door beats that by an order of magnitude.
+The RANGER energy-efficient pet door beats that by an order of magnitude.